Chicago-Linguistic-Society/cls/conference.md

 The conference will be held at the International House (1414 E. 59th St.) on Friday, and at Ida Noyes Hall (1212 E. 59th St.) on Saturday and Sunday.

 PUB MIXER ATTENDEES: [The pub](http://uofcpub.com) is located in the Ida Noyes basement.
 For guests from other institutions, you need to be accompanied by a UChicago student at the entrance.
 If you are a guest: first, go down the stairs, and then find a UChicago linguist to pull you in.
 Entry for guests is $3 (cash only).
 There are food and drinks for purchase inside.
-We have some limited funding and will purchase drinks and sharable finger food for the table to an extent.
+We have some limited funding and will purchase drinks and sharable finger food for the table to our best extent.

 BANQUET ATTENDEES: Held at the Ida Noyes Cloister Club (1st floor of Ida Noyes Hall).

 ASL Interpretation: We have ASL interpreters for the entirety of Friday.
 <!-- If applicable, please take a look at the schedule and let us know as soon as possible if there are specific talks for which you require interpretation. -->

-<h1>CLS is pleased to announce the plenary speakers and special sessions for the 58th Annual Conference.</h1>
+<h1>CLS is pleased to announce the plenary speakers and respective special sessions for the 58th Annual Conference.</h1>

-## **Lal Zimman | Sociophonetics**
-Lal Zimman is a Professor of Sociolinguistics and Linguistic Anthropology at the University of California, Santa Barbara.
-His research focuses on ethnographic, discourse analytic, and sociophonetic methods of examining the relationship of language to identity and gender, particularly for LGBTQ speakers.

 ## **Kathryn Davidson | Sign languages**